primate-inc/slickr/README.md

 For now you also have to open up node_modules folder and find the folders for attr-accept and disposables and delete the .babelrc files

+## Roles

+You will have some basic default roles added to your AdminUser model which you can easily added to.

 ## Developing